What are eChecks and How Does an eCheck Payment Work

 ACH transactions can also be reversed after being initiated, unlike wire transfers, making eCheck transfers more secure for clients.
 Coupled with the encryption and tokenization that eChecks use to prevent fraud and data theft, eChecks reduce the chance of a business getting a bad payment while securing client payment information.

 Given all of these benefits, it’s no wonder that ACH use has been steadily rising.
-According to NACHA, 6.8 billion ACH payments were processed in the third quarter of 2020.
-This was a 9% increase from the same quarter in 2019.
+According to NACHA, 30 billion payments totaling nearly $77 trillion were processed in 2022 using the ACH network.

 Security

-Another benefit of eChecks is their security.
-EChecks are typically processed through the Automated Clearing House ACH network, which is regulated by the Federal Reserve and subject to strict security standards.
-This means that eChecks are generally considered to be safer than traditional paper checks, which can be lost, stolen, or altered in transit.
-EChecks also provide a clear digital record of the payment, which can be helpful for tracking and reconciliation purposes.
+Another benefit of eChecks is their security. eChecks are processed through the Automated Clearing House ACH network, which is regulated by the Federal Reserve and subject to strict security standards.
+This means eChecks are generally considered to be safer than traditional paper checks, which can be lost, stolen, or altered in transit. eChecks also provide a clear digital record of the payment, which can be helpful for tracking and reconciliation purposes.

 What are the drawbacks of eChecks?